causticwonder/IMDB-Analysis_Code-Lou/README.md

 Feature 4: Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.

 What I Did:

-1.Using matplotlib, I created a histogram of all AverageRatings and NumVotes data points.
+1. Using matplotlib, I created a histogram of all AverageRatings and NumVotes data points.
-2.Using matplotlib, I created a scatterplot of all the same data.
+2. Using matplotlib, I created a scatterplot of all the same data.

 Feature 5: If using some format other than a notebook, make sure your README explains your project.

 What I Did: This README is my vague attempt at explaining my project/thought process.
 I have no idea what I'm doing and I'm making it up as I go, but that pretty much explains my entire journey through adulthood, so why not.

 I also added md cells between the code to hopefully explain the work/process/confusion a little better.